Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Set-AzAdvisorConfiguration.md

 ```

 ## DESCRIPTION
-Used to update the configuration of the advisors.
+Used to update the configuration of the Azure Advisor.
 Two types of configration are present Subscription level configuration and ResourceGroup level configuration.

 Subscription level configuration: There can be only one configration for this type, lowCpuThreshold and exclude properties can be updated using cmdlet.
 ResourceGroup level configuration: There can be only one configration for each ResourceGroup, only exclude property could be updated using cmdlet.